10.0

 • 100,000 miles

 The contact owns a 2014 Ford Escape.
-The contact stated that when he would start the vehicle he would observe that the temperature gauge would show that the vehicle was overheating.
-The contact checked under the hood and observed oil had leaked out and had smeared the engine.
+The contact stated that when the vehicle was started, the temperature gauge indicated that the engine was overheating.
+The contact checked under the hood and became aware that oil had leaked out and was covering the engine.
 The contact stated no warning light was illuminated.
-The contact had not taken the vehicle to a local dealer or independent mechanic to have the vehicle diagnosed.
-The vehicle had not been repaired.
+The contact had not taken the vehicle to a local dealer or independent mechanic to be diagnosed or repaired.
 The manufacturer had been informed of the failure.
-The contact had researched online and related the failure to NHTSA Campaign Number: 17V209000 (Engine and Engine Cooling).
+The contact researched online and related the failure to NHTSA Campaign Number: 17V209000 (Engine and Engine Cooling).
 The failure mileage was approximately 100,000.

 - Cleveland, OH, USA